choas/compojure-gae/README.markdown

 Leiningen can do anything and everything:
     lein jar

+#### Yes, fine, but how can I use it?
+Just add this in your project.clj file under :dependencies
+    [compojure-gae "0.3.3"]

+The jar file is hosted by [Clojars.org](http://clojars.org/compojure-gae).

 #### Why not compojure 0.4.x?
 Compojure 0.4.x uses ring as library and therefore another different namespace is required.